openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 18.04 Root on ZFS.rst

 On Solaris systems, the root filesystem is cloned and the suffix is incremented for major system changes through ``pkg image-update`` or ``beadm``.
-Similar functionality for APT is possible but currently unimplemented.
-Even without such a tool, it can still be used for manually created clones.
+Similar functionality has been implemented in Ubuntu 20.04 with the ``zsys`` tool, though its dataset layout is more complicated.
+Even without such a tool, the `rpool/ROOT` and `bpool/BOOT` containers can still be used for manually created clones.

 3.2 Create filesystem datasets for the root and boot filesystems::